Askannz/askannz.github.io/content/about/_index.md

 My name is Robin Lange, I go online by Gazoche or Askannz.

-I was born in France but lived most of my life overseas, first in [New Caledonia](https://en.wikipedia.org/wiki/New_Caledonia) then Singapore and Australia.
+I was born in France but lived most of my life overseas, first in [New Caledonia](https://en.wikipedia.org/wiki/New_Caledonia) then 7 years Singapore and Australia.
 I now live on the southern French Mediterranean coast, where I work as a Data Engineer for the Amadeus IT Group (as a full-time subcontractor).

 My previous work was at the Singapore-based startup [See-Mode Technologies](https://www.see-mode.com/), specialized in AI analysis of medical images.
 I was present at the company's inception (as the first employee) and worked there for almost 7 years helping to build it from the ground up.
 See-Mode has recently [been acquired](https://www.radnet.com/about-radnet/news/radnet-inc-acquires-see-mode-technologies-for-innovation-in-ai-powered-ultrasound-diagnostics) by the large US Radiology chain RadNet.